Learn from One Hundred Years of Herbal Experience!

 The use of these herbs is in some measure a ‘lost tradition,’ as the very idea that the female system (or even the male) can be treated with herbs' cultural preconceptions.
 There are, for instance, only a handful of ‘female medicines’ in European, Ayurvedic, and Chinese herbalism.
 (These too, will be included!)

 We want our students to carry on this invaluable ‘heritage gift’ of Native wisdom, which has helped so many women down through the passage of time.
 Other teachers and books, we notice, often rely on modern vitamin and mineral supplements, not realizing the existence and power of these medicinal plants.

 Female Reproductive System Series

 - Overview of the Female Reproductive System: Heritage, Hormones, Tissues, and Stress

 - Herbs and the Autonomic Nervous System

 - Herbs and the Adrenal Medulla and Adrenal Cortex

 Fertility (coming soon)

-Patterns of Hormonal and Reproductive Imbalance by Matthew Wood and Phyllis D. Light (version 9.1.21) 21 pages
+Patterns of Hormonal and Reproductive Imbalance by Matthew Wood and Phyllis D. Light (version 9.1.21) (21 pages, not downloadable)

 Free Preview of "Iodine, Evolution & Thyroid" and "Herbalism and Thyroid Intensive" - Video